Clowns in Spacetime

 And there are all these, like, well, what if you had a double-sided torch and then you're on a bicycle and then you put the beams out and you put the beams out sideways to the bicycle?

-honestly i was improvising a lottery those examples
+Honestly, I was improvising a lottery there's exactly

-So, you have to always imagine that you're on a really smooth train that's moving very smoothly forwards, and then you would be able to drink your tea and it wouldn't spill because you actually don't feel your own
+This is the thing that they say oh you can't feel that you're moving but I mean if you're on a train usually you're sort of being bumped around a lot and it definitely feels like you're moving so you have to always imagine that you're on a really smooth train that's that's moving very smoothly forwards and then you would be able to drink your tea and it wouldn't spill because you actually don't feel your own your own speed.

 well, not catch up with it on our trains, but you know, if you were traveling fast enough, you'd be able to catch up with it.